nikhilsnayak/code-syntactic-sugar/README.md

 ### Introduction

-This is a fork of the [sugar-high](https://github.com/huozhi/sugar-high) package with extra features.
+This package is a fork of [sugar-high](https://github.com/huozhi/sugar-high) with added features.
+It is specifically designed for React, producing React elements as output.
+This eliminates the need to use `dangerouslySetInnerHTML`.
+Please note, React must be installed for this package to work.

 Special thanks to [Jiachi Liu](https://github.com/huozhi), the original author of [sugar-high](https://github.com/huozhi/sugar-high).